Glitch effectGlitch effectGlitch effect

 Open Source Intelligence (OSINT)

-Gathering and analyzing publicly available data for intelligence purposes.
+OSINT refers to the gathering and analysis of publicly available data for intelligence purposes.

 Text Link